pairinteraction/pairinteraction/docs/contribute/getting_started.rst

 3. Implement, Test, and Document Your Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After applying your changes, run our test cases to ensure that the software is still working.
-If you built the software
+If built the software via
-via ``pip``, run the following command (the virtual environment must be activated):
+``pip``, make sure your virtual environment is activated, then run:

 .. code-block:: bash

     pytest

+To run the tests using full database tables downloaded from the internet, execute ``pytest --download-missing
+--database-dir ""``.

-If you used ``cmake``, execute the command below in your build directory to run all C++ tests:
+If built the software with ``cmake``, execute the command below in your build directory to run all C++ tests:

 .. code-block:: bash